rebekkaorth/ros_smart_grasping_pkgs/README.md

 ### System Architecture

-Based on the above mention user stories, the system architecture was developed.
+Based on the above mentioned user stories, the system architecture was developed.
-Due to already gathered knowledge in that language, all nodes were written in Python.
+Due to the already gathered knowledge in that language, all nodes were written in Python.

 UML Diagram:
 ![alt tag](https://github.com/rebekkaorth/ros_smart_grasping_pkgs/blob/master/screenshots_for_repo/UML_Ros_SmartGraspingPkgs.png "UML diagram")